snd/zuvor/README.md

 > simple and reasonably fast implementation of DAGs (directed acyclic graphs) and sets
 > as building blocks for dynamically finding the optimal execution order
 > of interdependent tasks with nondeterministic execution times

+a task will run at the earliest possible point when it can run

 - [is it any good?](#is-it-any-good)
 - [how do i install it?](#how-do-i-install-it)